brodieberger/MMZero3Archipelago/README.md

 - There are only 160 Secret Disks, the 20 disks that appear in the hub areas are currently not implemented in AP due to how I have the memory reading set up.
 They are still collectable in game, but they are just not going to be items or location checks.

-- Occasionally, the client will send over all locked AP items upon completing a level.

 - Theres probably some more bugs especially with world generation; I haven't really tested this too much.
 Seriously please help out.

 ## Planned Features